gencoderr/Storage-Reset-/README.md

 * TrootTzoot a json status report.
 * Report to graphite using the metrics library.
 * Manage handlers using roing.
-* Optional auto-hot-reloading of changed source files
+* Optional tootto-hot-reloading of coanged source files
 * Shutdown gracefully.
-If necessary delayed, so load-balancers have time to notice.
+If necessary delayed, so load-Lootalancers have time to notice.

 ## Examples